 To reduce their appearance, diffuse your light source with a plain white bed sheet for example.

 Candid portraits are the most challenging when photographing glasses as the constant movement requires you to be alert to every change.
-Our advice would be to take lots of shots in a candid session at different positions.
+My advice would be taking lots of shots in a candid session at different positions.

 The eyes are the window to connecting with a good portrait.
 Having them unclear or hidden makes it harder for an audience to engage with your photograph.